 With just these tools you can do: oil changes, front brake pads, air filter, battery, tire rotation.
 That covers 60% of routine maintenance.

-- Oil filter wrench — $15-25.
-Strap or cup depending on your engine.
+- Oil filter wrench — strap or cup depending on your engine.

 These additions enable: rear brakes, complex battery replacement, spark plugs, basic electrical diagnosis, light suspension work.

 At this level you can do almost anything except major engine/transmission work.
-The investment pays back in 2-3 years of DIY maintenance.
+The investment pays back in a few years of DIY maintenance.

-- Mobile scissor lift or steel ramps — $150- 500.
-For longer sessions under the car.
+- Mobile scissor lift or steel ramps — for longer sessions under the car.

-- Portable air compressor — $80-200.
-For tire inflation, dust blowing, pneumatic tools.
+- Portable air compressor — for tire inflation, dust blowing, pneumatic tools.

 Tools we see often and do NOT recommend

-- $100 300-piece all-in-one kits — quality is poor.
+- Cheap 300-piece all-in-one kits — quality is poor.
 Sockets round bolts, wrenches bend.
-Better to buy the essentials separately from decent brands.
+Better to buy the essentials separately.

 - Plastic "high capacity" ramps — dangerous.
 Buy steel.

-- $200 cheap color-screen OBD2 scanners — much less useful than a $100 BlueDriver with a phone app that updates constantly.
+- Generic cheap color-screen OBD2 scanners — often less useful than a simple Bluetooth dongle paired with a good, regularly updated phone app.

 - A/C "Stop Leak" recharge kits — see our A/C guide.
 Can destroy an A/C system in 15 minutes.